joshgagnon/elusers/readme.md

 Create permissions system - pass rules to frontend - eg. can_edit_users, can_change_users_password, can_change_own_password, etc. Then build permissions system in frontend to interpret these rules.

+Fix the metric shitload of Typescript errors :)

 ### Known bugs

 After updating a users basic details, a new user (state.user) is not re-fetched.